top of page

 • 3 min read

 When we talk about disruptive entrepreneurs, we often picture creative innovators and bold leaders.
-Yet rarely do we highlight one intriguing fact: about one in three entrepreneurs are dyslexic.
+Yet, one intriguing fact often goes unnoticed: about one in three entrepreneurs are dyslexic.
 Being neurodiversity-positive, we see this not as a coincidence but as a driving force of ingenuity and transformation.

-Why one in three?
-Research by Virgin shows that 1 in 3 founders are dyslexic.
-Other studies, like those from Cass Business School, estimate that between 20–40% of entrepreneurs identify as dyslexic.
-This is dramatically higher than dyslexia prevalence in the general population, highlighting dyslexic thinking as a potential catalyst for entrepreneurship.
+Research by Virgin indicates that 1 in 3 founders are dyslexic.
+Other studies, such as those from Cass Business School, estimate that between 20% and 40% of entrepreneurs identify as dyslexic.
+This figure is significantly higher than the prevalence of dyslexia in the general population.
+It highlights dyslexic thinking as a potential catalyst for entrepreneurship.

-Dyslexia is not just about challenges with reading or writing.
-It shapes the way people think, process and connect ideas.
-For entrepreneurs, these differences can be an extraordinary advantage.
+Dyslexia is not merely about challenges with reading or writing.
+It shapes how people think, process information, and connect ideas.
+For entrepreneurs, these differences can be extraordinary advantages.
 In fact, some of the world’s most successful business leaders credit their dyslexia as the reason they see opportunities where others see obstacles.

 1. They See Patterns Others Miss